jrladd/jrladd.github.io/miscellanies/index.md

 **Date:** 1600

+**STC:** STC 3191; ESTC S112729

 [A16273](/miscellanies/A16273)

 ---
 **Author:** Larke, John.; Gozzadini, Tommaso, attributed name.; Leoni, Tommaso, attributed name.

 **Title:** The boke of wisdome otherwise called the flower of vertue.
 Folowing the auctorities of auncient doctours [and] philosophers, deuiding and speaking of vices [and] vertues, wyth many goodly examples wherby a man may be praysed or dyspraysed, wyth the maner to speake well and wyselie to al folkes, of what estate so euer they bee.
 Translated first out of Italion into French, [and] out of french into English, by Iohn Larke.
 1565.; Fiore di virt.
 English.

 **Date:** 1565

+**STC:** STC 3358; ESTC S116186

 [A16439](/miscellanies/A16439)